Summary

 Acceptance Criteria:- Workflow triggers on push to

-. - Artifacts include test coverage report and Docker image tag.
+main. - Artifacts include test coverage report and Docker image tag.

 - Workflow triggers on push to